 To simplify this we can say that it involves the art and science of organizing products in such a way, that they not only have maximum visibility but complement and match the products around them.
 Its a matter of combining Business Intelligence, Retail Intelligence, benchmarking and market research to achieve superior results.

 You might think that all one has to do is match similar goods and products together, place them on a shelf and you’re done.
 But things are not so simple.
-There are a few things a category manager – “the person in charge of managing each category” – has to keep in mind.
-It should also be noted that a key role that should be possessed by any CatMan (Category Manager), should be the ability maximizing business profit from selling products within a specific category
+There are a few things a category manager – “the person in charge of managing each category” – has to keep in mind as stated in Wikipedia.
+It should also be noted that a key role that should be possessed by any CatMan (Category Manager), should be the ability maximizing business profit from selling products within a specific category.

 This means that there should be harmony as you move from one category to another with each end cap giving a seamless migration between.
 At this point, we have to mention that any end cap positioned in your store serves a purpose.
 No matter if you set up these displays to sell more products or bring attention to a new promotion, they are valuable.
 That’s why, when setting up your end caps, you shouldn’t position them randomly.
 Instead, you need to be strategic.
 To do this, one way is to ensure your end caps match their category adjacencies – “Categories placed next to or opposite each other within a gondola run or aisle”.

 There can be no overstating how important this is.
 Messing up the end cap is just one of the ways in which KPIs are missed on a daily basis.
 But it’s not the only factor.
 If a CatMan doesn’t take note of things like dwell times, foot traffic, aisles directions nor try to gain a greater understanding of their categories, then we will see more missed KPIs each day.